dolphindb/Tutorials_EN/standalone_deployment.md

 ![singlenode_win_web_checknode](images/deploy_standalone/singlenode_win_web_checknode.png)

-> ❗️ If the browser and DolphinDB are not deployed on the same server, you should turn off the firewall or open the corresponding port beforehand.
+**Note**: If the browser and DolphinDB are not deployed on the same server, you should turn off the firewall or open the corresponding port beforehand.

 ## 3. Update DolphinDB Server